JezaChen/SSEPy/README.md

 # SSEPy: Implementation of searchable symmetric encryption in pure Python

+Searchable symmetric encryption, one of the research hotspots in applied cryptography, has continued to be studied for two decades.
+A number of excellent SSE schemes have emerged, enriching functionality and optimizing performance.
+However, many SSE schemes have not been implemented concretely and are generally stuck in the prototype implementation stage, and worse, most SSE schemes are not publicly available in source code.
+Based on this foundation, this project first implements SSE schemes (first single-keyword, then multi-keyword) published in top conferences and journals, and then implements them into concrete applications.
+I hope that this project will provide a good aid for researchers as well as a reference for industry.

 This is a project that is moving forward...

 ## Implemented schemes